Gordon Strachan: Leeds United

 In March 1989, Sheffield Wednesday manager Ron Atkinson had a bid of £200,000 accepted by Manchester United, and he offered Strachan a contract paying more money than anyone in the club's history.
 However likely a move to Sheffield seemed, Leeds United manager Howard Wilkinson matched the offer and convinced Strachan to drop down into the Second Division.
 He quickly became a popular figure at Elland Road, earning comparisons to former favourites Bobby Collins and Johnny Giles.
 Signing a two-year contract, he was awarded with the captain's armband.
 He formed an unlikely midfield partnership with Vinnie Jones and led the club to the Second Division title in 1989–90.

-With the "Whites" now in the First Division, Wilkinson secured a midfield quartet of Strachan, Gary McAllister, David Batty and Gary Speed.
+With Leeds now in the First Division, Wilkinson secured a midfield quartet of Strachan, Gary McAllister, David Batty and Gary Speed.
 They achieved a commendable fourth-place finish in 1990–91, and also reached the semi-finals of the League Cup.
 Strachan was voted FWA Footballer of the Year for his performances during the campaign, becoming the first player to win the award both in Scotland and in England.

 Strachan signed a new two-year contract, before captaining Leeds to the league title in 1991–92.
-In so doing, he denied former boss Alex Ferguson and Leeds' hated rivals Manchester United the title.
+In so doing, he denied former boss Alex Ferguson and Leeds' fierce rivals Manchester United the title.
 However, Strachan (now nearing age 35) was beginning to feel the effects of his sciatica and missed a number of matches due to his bad back.
 Following the club's success, Strachan was appointed an OBE for his services to sport.

-However, Leeds were unable to build on their success, and finished the 1992–93 season down in 17th place in what was newly re-branded as the Premier League.
+However, Leeds were unable to build on their success, and finished the 1992–93 season in 17th place in what was newly re-branded as the Premier League.
 Strachan continued to impress though, and was given the club's Player of the Year award.
 He scored a hat-trick against Blackburn Rovers on 10 April 1993.
 This was his second hat-trick for Leeds, the first having come in September 1989 when he found the net three times in a 4–0 win over promotion rivals Swindon Town in the Second Division at Elland Road.

 Strachan managed 37 starts in 1993–94, and Leeds rose to fifth.
 He was rarely selected in the 1994–95 season, which would prove to be the end of his spell at Elland Road, where he had spent six years.